khemrajregmi/laravelMongoDb/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+Note : You can find the Frontend of the project in this link https://github.com/khemrajregmi/NuxtFilterTable

 ## Steps to run the project
-You can find the Frontend of the project in this link https://github.com/khemrajregmi/NuxtFilterTable

-`1.Git clone the project`
+1. `Git clone the project`

-`2. cd into the <project name>`
+2. `cd into the <project name>`

-`3.
-Copy .env.example to .env`
+3. `Copy .env.example to .env`

-`4.
-Run composer install`
+4. `Run composer install`

 Run `php artisan key:generate`